-Email retention and eDiscovery
+Email Retention and eDiscovery

 Email retention is the process of retaining emails in an organization for a specific period in an organized manner based on the policies of the organization.
 This is done for compliance or other such purposes, based on the organizational policies.

-Yes, if your company falls under Sarbanes-Oxley, SEC 17a-3/4, NASD 3010, HIPAA or other such regulations, then you will need to have an email retention policy.
+If your company falls under Sarbanes-Oxley, SEC 17a-3/4, NASD 3010, HIPAA or other such regulations, then you will need to have an email retention policy.
 Moreover, email is the standard, universal and reliable communication mode for businesses - crucial and sometimes confidential too.
 They are often needed as substantial evidence.
 So a copy of the communication must be retained to ensure that the organization follows the compliance standards and can respond to any legal issues that arise related to such communications.
 This ensures that there is no data loss due to the deletion of data by the employees.

-eDiscovery (electronic discovery) refers to a legal process of “discovering” electronic data by identifying, processing, reviewing and producing retained emails which is potentially relevant to litigation.
+eDiscovery (electronic discovery) refers to the legal process of “discovering” electronic data by identifying, processing, reviewing and producing retained emails which is potentially relevant to litigation.
 The advanced eDiscovery portal in Zoho Mail provides a complete solution to retain, review, export the emails related to your organization's internal, external or legal investigations.
 It empowers the legal teams to manage the holds and investigations.